AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool.md

    >[!NOTE]
    >If Amazon S3 or Azure Data Store is used as the type of data store, you can run the optional pre-copy step to significantly speed up the ingestion phase.
 Refer to [Ingesting with AzCopy](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/handling-large-content-repositories.html?lang=en#ingesting-azcopy) for more details.

 1. Select a migration set from *Overview* page and click **Ingest** to start ingestion.
 The **Migration Set ingestion** dialog box displays.
+Content can be ingested to either Author instance or Publish instance at a time.
+Select the instance to ingest content to.
 Click on **Ingest** to start the ingestion phase.
-It is possible to ingest content to Author and Publish at the same time.

    >[!IMPORTANT]
    >If ingesting with pre-copy is used (for S3 or Azure Data Store), it is recommended to run Author ingestion first alone.
 This will speed up the Publish ingestion when it is run later.